India–Pakistan cricket rivalry: ICC matches

-ICC match results

-In ICC ODI Cricket World Cups, India and Pakistan have played each other in eight matches, with India maintaining an unbeaten 8-0 record.
-In the 2011 ICC Cricket World Cup, India and Pakistan met in the semi-finals, the only time in the tournament history, and it was India who won the knockout game by 29 runs.
-Their last meeting was during the 2023 Cricket World Cup group stage match in Ahmedabad, where India defeated Pakistan by 7 wickets to continue their unbeaten run.
+In ICC Cricket World Cups, India and Pakistan have met eight times, with India winning all eight matches to lead 8–0.
+In the 2011 Cricket World Cup, India and Pakistan met in a World Cup semi-final for the first time, with India winning by 29 runs.
+Their most recent meeting was in Ahmedabad in the 2023 Cricket World Cup, where India defeated Pakistan by 7 wickets.

-In ICC T20 World Cups, the two teams have played eight times, with the head to head record standing at 7-1 in India's favour.
-In 2007, India and Pakistan met each other in the inaugural 2007 ICC T20 World Cup Final, in which India defeated Pakistan by 5 runs.
-This was the first time the two teams met in a global ICC final.
-In 2021 ICC T20 World Cup, Pakistan finally registered its first ever win against India in T20 World Cups.
+In ICC T20 World Cups, the two teams have faced each other nine times, with India leading the head-to-head record 8–1.
+In 2007, India and Pakistan met in the final of the inaugural T20 World Cup, with India winning the match by 5 runs.
+This was the first time the two teams met in an ICC final.
+In the 2021 T20 World Cup, Pakistan defeated India by 10 wickets, marking its first win over India in a T20 World Cup match.

-In ICC Champions Trophy, Pakistan and India have a 3-3 record in head to head meetings, with Pakistan winning a famous match, the 2017 ICC Champions Trophy Final, in which Pakistan defeated India by 180 runs.
+In the ICC Champions Trophy, India and Pakistan have played each other six times, with each team winning three matches.
+In 2017, India and Pakistan met in the ICC Champions Trophy final, which Pakistan won by 180 runs.
 The margin of victory was the largest in any ICC ODI tournament final in terms of runs.

-The two sides currently do not play test matches against each other and therefore have not met in the World Test Championship yet.